 Come and share the inspiring ambience and gain new insights into Britten's music in the place where much of it was written.
-The Studio where Britten composed masterpieces such as the War Requiem has been restored and opens to visitors for the first time.
+The Studio where Britten composed masterpieces such as the War Requiem has been restored and is open to visitors for the first time.

 Also new in 2013 is the Gallery, an engaging new exhibition that introduces visitors of all ages to Britten and his music, as well as temporary exhibitions.
 The interiors of the House have been re-presented as they were in the mid-1960s, as has the historic Library room.

 The key to opening up the site is a unique new Archive, purpose-built to house Britten's internationally-significant collections.